Marco4413/Pulsar/docs/README.md

 The Custom datatype is mainly intended to be returned by [Native Functions](#native-functions).
 So you can have handle-like objects that can keep a pointer to some state.

+#### Integer Literals

+There exist 4 types of Integer Literals:

+1. The decimal literal (e.g. +40 where '+' is optional, -20)
+2. The hex literal (e.g. 0xFF, 0xff)
+3. The octal literal (e.g. 0o77)
+4. The binary literal (e.g. 0b11)

+You should be familiar with all of them.

+#### Double Literals

+Double Literals MUST start with a digit, they can't start with '.' because it could be confused with the [return statement](#the-return-statement).

+They must have a '.' between two sets of digits to separate the fractional part, otherwise it would be an [integer literal](#integer-literals).

+Currently there's no support for exponential notation (i.e. 0.1E4).

 ### Complex Datatypes

 |  Type  |